amanoxsolutions/mlops-realtime-data-ingestion/doc/DEPLOY.md

 ## 2. Create an AWS Codestar Connection
 Please refer to the AWS document [Create a connection to GitHub](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html)
 ## 3. Prepare 3rd Party Git
+The SageMaker project template is going to create 3 Git repositories and it needs permissions for that.
 In this example we are using GitHub.
 If you are using another 3rd party git Provider, please search for the official documentation to perform the following steps:
 * Make sure that the GitHub App "AWS Connector for GitHub" is installed.
 * Depending on the repository access do the following tasks:
   * All repositories: No additional tasks to do - The SageMaker template will create the repos for you.
   * Only selected repositories: Create three empty repos (Build, Deploy and Monitoring) without any branch and add them to the GitHub App as selected repos.

+__Later on__, once you have enough data (see section 7.), you will need to replace the code in each of these repositories by the code provided in `\resources\sagemaker`.
 ## 4. Edit the Data Ingestion Configuration
 In the [`bin/data-ingestion.ts` file](https://github.com/amanoxsolutions/mlops-realtime-data-ingestion/blob/main/bin/data-ingestion.ts#L35-L36) configure the
 * repository name